CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/04-joins.md

 title: Data modeling.
 Joins.
 teaching: 90
 questions:
+- How do you design/model a database?
 - In normalized database, the data is structured in a way to avoid data redundancy and support consistency.
 As analyst, this structure is not always the best fit for analytics.
-Most of the time you need to merge one or more tables to get the required data set.
-Joins is offering a solution for this problem.
+How do you merge one or more tables to get the required data set?
 objectives:
 - Understanding the basics of data modelling
 - Practicing data modelling